-- 30. In relation to the mother's third submission, it is clear that Moylan J accepted the submission of counsel for the local authority (para 89) that Re B-S did not amount to a change of circumstances, because it did not change the law.
-He recorded the mother's argument as having been (judgment, para 114) that Re B-S had effected a change in the law or otherwise undermined the judgments in particular of DJ McPhee.
-In relation to the first point, he quoted (para 115) my judgment in Re R (A Child) [2014] EWCA Civ 1625, para 44, where I emphasised that "Re B-S was not intended to change and has not changed the law."
-He went on to explain (para 116) that the District Judge had in any event applied the correct approach. - 31.
-Having rejected the mother's assertion that there had been a change in circumstances, Moylan J nonetheless went on to consider the second stage question, If there has been a change in circumstances, should leave to oppose be given?
-His answer was No. - 32.
-Again, I set out his reasoning in full (paras 123-127): - "123 If I was persuaded that there had been a sufficient change of circumstances, I would next have to assess the mother's prospects of success.
+[30] In relation to the mother's third submission, it is clear that Moylan J accepted the submission of counsel for the local authority (para [89]) that Re B-S did not amount to a change of circumstances, because it did not change the law.
+He recorded the mother's argument as having been (judgment, para [114]) that Re B-S had effected a change in the law or otherwise undermined the judgments in particular of District Judge McPhee.
+In relation to the first point, he quoted (para [115]) my judgment in Re R (A Child) (Adoption: Judicial Approach) [2014] EWCA Civ 1625, [2015] 1 WLR 3273, sub nom Re R [2015] 1 FLR 715, at [44], where I emphasised that 'Re B-S was not intended to change and has not changed the law'.
+He went on to explain (para [116]) that the district judge had, in any event, applied the correct approach.

+[31] Having rejected the mother's assertion that there had been a change in circumstances, Moylan J nonetheless went on to consider the second stage question: if there has been a change in circumstances, should leave to oppose be given?
+His answer was no.

+[32] Again, I set out his reasoning in full (paras [123]-[127]):

+'[123] If I were persuaded that there had been a sufficient change of circumstances, I would next have to assess the mother's prospects of success.
 Having regard to the 2012 judgments and the evidence in the guardian's report for these applications, it is clear to me that the mother's prospects of success lack any "solidity".
 In my view, the mother realistically has no prospect of successfully opposing the adoption application.
 I appreciate that it will be extremely painful to the mother to hear this, but my decision on this part of the case has to be governed by my assessment of what is in CB's best interests throughout her life.
-There is, in my judgment, no other option available to the court because every other option would introduce an element of instability which would cause CB significant harm. - In coming to this conclusion, I accept the guardian's opinion that, if CB were moved from her current carers, the distress to her would cause such damage that she would be at significant risk of suffering significant emotional harm.
+There is, in my judgment, no other option available to the court because every other option would introduce an element of instability which would cause CB significant harm.

+[124] In coming to this conclusion, I accept the guardian's opinion that, if CB were moved from her current carers, the distress to her would cause such damage that she would be at significant risk of suffering significant emotional harm.
 The guardian also refers to the resultant deterioration in her emotional health and the development of behavioural problems.
-This is not a freestanding piece of evidence, but can be linked with the evidence given during the course of the care proceedings, in particular as to CB's attachment disorder and the consequences of the parenting she had received. - The evidence establishes that CB is a particularly vulnerable child who has a compelling need for long-term security and stability.
+This is not a freestanding piece of evidence, but can be linked with the evidence given during the course of the care proceedings, in particular as to CB's attachment disorder and the consequences of the parenting she had received.

+[125] The evidence establishes that CB is a particularly vulnerable child who has a compelling need for long-term security and stability.
 The only outcome in this case which can provide that long-term stability and security is adoption.
 Every other option introduces instability and uncertainty which would, inevitably, destabilise CB in a way which would be likely to cause her significant emotional harm.

-- In 2012 the psychiatrist's opinion was that no chance could be taken with CB's next placement because of the likely harmful consequences if that were not to succeed.
-The guardian's opinion is that, even the reintroduction of contact would be detrimental. - In the circumstances of this case, I see no prospect of the mother being able successfully to oppose the adoption application".
+[126] In 2012 the psychiatrist's opinion was that no chance could be taken with CB's next placement because of the likely harmful consequences if that were not to succeed.
+The guardian's opinion is that, even the reintroduction of contact would be detrimental.

+[127] In the circumstances of this case, I see no prospect of the mother being able successfully to oppose the adoption application.'